saifsaleh05/Advanced-Digital-Project/README.md

-Simplified DMA Controller – Developed by Saifeddin Saleh at Birzeit University for the Advanced Digital Design course.
+Simplified DMA Controller – Developed by Saifeddin Saleh and Omar Shobaki at Birzeit University for the Advanced Digital Design course.
 Transfers data from a UART module to memory using a single-channel DMA with FSM-based control and testbench verification.